Video Game / One Chance

 - Apocalypse How: Planetary total extinction.

-- Artistic License - Biology: A cure for cancer that is also apparently a virus that kills approximately everything ever?
+- Artistic License - Biology: A cure for cancer that is also apparently a virus that kills approximately everything ever, despite being engineered only for humans?
 Okay, maybe.
 It's deployed by the government before they figure out if it's safe?
 Uh huh.
 It somehow replaces the entirety of Earth's atmosphere inside six days?
 Yeah, seems legit.

-- Beard of Sorrow: While John had a beard before the effects of the pathogen occured, it's evolved into one of these by the end.
+- Beard of Sorrow: While John had a beard before the effects of the pathogen occurred, it's evolved into one of these by the end.

 - Betty and Veronica: There's your wife, and a co-worker that keeps trying to skip work with you.